bradeneast/bradeneast.com/blog/_published/JSON to HTML - A more complex example.md

 ]
 ```

-The simple option doesn't account for two things that are pretty common in JSON, shown above:
+The simple way I talked about before doesn't account for two things that are pretty common in JSON, shown above:
 1. Nested objects
 2. URLs (for images or links) that need to be added to an attribute of the matching element, not inserted as text